A Restricted Latent Class Model with Polytomous Attributes and Respondent-Level Covariates: Simulation studies

-In our simulation study, we study 45 scenarios, which differ in the combination of \(N, J, K\) and \(L\) (as well as in a value \(\rho\) which is used for the off-diagonal values of parameter \(R\)) as shown in Table \ref{tab:simresults1}.
-For each combination of \(N, J, K, L\) and \(\rho\), we generate a set of parameter values that is common to all sample sizes.
-The values are chosen such that (1) for each \(j \in [J]\) the values of the class-conditional response probabilities are sufficiently ``spread out'' across classes (i.e. the probabilities of response values differ meaningfully across the classes), and (2) so that the generated data (including \(\alpha\)) has at least some respondents in each class.
-For all scenarios, we set hyperparameters to the following values: \(\sigma_{\beta}^2 = 2.0\), \(\omega_0 = 0.5\), and \(\omega_1 = 0.5\), \(a = 1000^{-1}\), and \(v_0 = K + 1\).
+In our first simulation study, we study 45 scenarios, which differ in the combination of \(N, J, K\) and \(L\) (as well as in a value \(\rho\) which is used for the off-diagonal values of parameter \(R\)) as shown in Table \ref{tab:sim1results}.
+For each combination of \(K\) and \(L\) we choose \(J\), \(\beta\), \(\kappa\), and \(\gamma\) such that for each item, the pattern of class-conditional response probabilities differs across classes, making it possible to distinguish amongst classes (the parameter values are available in a repository whose link is included in the Code Availability statement towards the end of this manuscript).
+We also generate data so that there are at least some respondents in each class.
+For all scenarios, we set hyperparameters to the following values: \(\sigma_{\beta}^2 = 2.0\), \(\omega_0 = 0.5\) and \(\omega_1 = 0.5\), \(a = 1000^{-1}\), and \(v_0 = K + 1\).
 We tuned \(\sigma_{\kappa}^2\) for each sample size so that its acceptance rate was approximately 40\%.
 The order of the model was set to 2 for all scenarios.

 The generated data consists both of covariates \(X\) and response data \(Y\). \(Y\) is generated from the model and data-generating parameters, and \(X\) is generated to mimic the covariates in the application to follow, where one is age and the other is sex (we also include a column of ones to fit an intercept).
 Age data is generated from a categorical random variable with pre-specified probabilities for three age ranges, then by sampling from a truncated normal on the appropriate range and converting each sampled value to an integer.
 Data for the sex of the respondents is generated by drawing from a Bernoulli with parameter 0.6 (we code male as 0, female as 1).